Friday, December 19, 2014

 I need Boonesfarm, Candy, Tacos, and Philadelphia.

-Back?
-Told you that you'd like her.
-Anyways, am I the only one that is SUPER excited that it's the weekend?
+Am I the only one that is SUPER excited that it's the weekend?
 I mean, I don't have any plans.
 None whatsoever, but it's still the weekend!!
 That means reading, binge watching TV, eating a bunch of junk while watching movies, leaving the shades drawn, and most importantly- NOT WEARING PANTS.
 Can you tell that Momma and I have the house to ourselves this weekend?
-I get a little bit overly excited when that happens.
+I get a little bit excited when that happens.

 For a long time I never did rest.
 I was always go, go, go.
 And I know what you're thinking and possibly even saying out loud.
 You're thinking/saying- "Katie!
 You are a 24 year old woman.
 You can go and go and act your age".
 To all of you people I say- You're right.
 I could very much go out and party.
 Or I could just go out and hang out with people my age and do all sorts of things.
 I'm young, I'm relatively healthy, and even though I'm nowhere near beautiful, I think that I may be decent enough to where when people look at me they don't want to throw up in their mouths.
 But anyone that knows me also knows that I do what I want.